keczmerski/blog/README.md

 # blog
-A blog about job searching while also a chance to practice html, css and possibly JavaScript
+A blog about job searching in simple html.